alimz758/Talent-Finder/Talent-Finder-Backend/README.md

 see more in details below.

-This is the backend code repository for PoolUp: made with NodeJS, Express, and MongoDB w/ Mongoose.
+This is the backend code repository for Act-Finder: made with NodeJS, Express, and MongoDB w/ Mongoose.
 For additional guidence/help, email me at ali.mz758@gmail.com

 1. [Setup](#setup)